Lxxyx/proposal-number-is-safe-numeric/README.md

 **Q: Why not support scientific notation and other number formats (like hex)?**
 A: By only validating decimal strings, we ensure consistent data handling across different systems and reduce format-related bugs.
 Different number formats (scientific notation, hex) can lead to ambiguous interpretations and increase complexity in data processing.

-**Q: How does this relate to the decimal128 proposal?**
+**Q: How does this relate to the proposal-decimal?**
-A: This proposal focuses on validating whether a string can be safely converted to a JavaScript Number (float64) without precision loss or edge case issues.
-While the decimal128 proposal aims to provide a new numeric type for high-precision decimal arithmetic, this proposal helps developers validate input before using existing Number operations.
+A: The two proposals have different goals.

-The two proposals serve different but complementary purposes in JavaScript's numeric ecosystem.
+proposal-decimal introduces a new numeric type for high-precision arithmetic, while this proposal focuses on validating string-to-Number (float64) conversions.